Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

-👉 Good Practice: Use blockquotes for quotes, tips, or warnings, not for normal text.
+👉 Good Practice: Use blockquotes for tips, notes, or warnings.

 ---